jakcqc/oheyitsjeff.com/README.md

-# oheyitsjeff.com
+# A fun website
-The repo of oheyitsjeff.com
+Lots of design and professional information